 The mostly two-lane country road carves through rolling hills of golden grasses, wildflowers and old oak trees, ranch lands with grazing horses, cows, sheep, and pigs, 100-year-old barns, and vineyards.

-One of my favorite stops near the south end of this route is The FarmStand on Indian Valley Road.
-This place was a delightful surprise out in the middle of nowhere on the east side of the road, owned by Vicarious Ranch.
+One of my favorite stops near the south end of this route is The FarmStand on Indian Valley Road owned by Vicarious Ranch.
+This place was a delightful surprise out in the middle of nowhere.

 The tiny FarmStand carries a variety of homegrown foods, like farm fresh eggs, pork and lamb from their own pastures, fresh herbs, pastries, breads and jams.

-Co-owner Christy Larsen is a pastry chef, so you really can’t go wrong grabbing a cookie for the road.
+Co-owner Christy Larsen is a pastry chef, so you really can’t go wrong grabbing a fresh baked cookie for the road.

 The shelves are also stocked with soaps and lotions made from the milk of their own goats.
 You never know exactly what you’ll find at the FarmStand on any given day.

-We picked up some eggs and a loaf of bread.
+We picked up some eggs and sourdough bread.
 This is a self serve “honor stand,” so we put our money in the box on the wall.

-Across the highway from The FarmStand you’ll find the popular Indian Valley U-Pick Farm, but only if you go in summer.
+Across the highway from The FarmStand you’ll find the popular Indian Valley U-Pick Farm, but it’s only open in summer.
 Since we drove this trip in winter, this option wasn’t available.

 On this part of the drive, you’ll also see some strange and silly back road things, like these ostrich and shark cutouts.

 Continue along the route through a few street name changes until it turns into the official California State Route 25.
 Soon you’ll see signs for Pinnacles National Park, east entrance.
 The park is the most popular stop along this road.